Communicating Data to Non-Technical Audiences

 Prepare for questions about data quality and sources.
 Where did this information come from?
 How recent is it?
 Does it include our community specifically?
 These questions reflect appropriate skepticism rather than misunderstanding.

 Also anticipate questions about what the data does not show.
 Can you explain why this pattern exists?
 What should we do about it?
-What would it cost to address this?
 Some questions extend beyond your analysis.
 Acknowledge limitations honestly while redirecting to what you can address.
+If navigating hierarchical communication channels is new to you, practice how you will respond to questions from leadership with authority you are not accustomed to addressing.

 Practicing and Getting Feedback